 This, she thought leisurely, is bliss.
 She wanted to close her eyes and drift into sleep, but she wasn't particularly tired and the azure sky had never before seemed quite so tremendously beautiful.
 She wanted nothing more than to memorize the color and carry the view within her always in case she never had the opportunity to look upon it again.
 Her eyes slowly began to water as she gazed into the bright sky and hundreds—thousands—millions of tiny sparkles swam before her vision in the great expanse.

-She began to imagine she was clinging to an upside-down Earth, the sky beneath her and gravity pushing her in the opposite direction.
-A small smile lifted the edge of her lips as she imagined tumbling off the prickly grass and into the bright sky, falling deep into the inviting blue with nothing to catch her, quietly swallowed forever with only the serene color around her.
+She imagined she was clinging to an upside-down Earth, the sky beneath her and gravity pushing her in the opposite direction.
+A small smile lifted the edge of her lips as she saw herself tumbling off the prickly grass and into the bright sky, falling weightless into the inviting blue with nothing to catch her, quietly swallowed forever with only the serene color around her.

 The moment ended and her daydream shattered when a high-pitched voice practically screamed, the heavy thump of footsteps running toward her.
 "Iwasaki-kun!
 Be more careful!"
 A shadow fell across her cheeks and her vision of the beautiful sky was blocked as a high-school girl leaned over her, peering anxiously at her face.
 "Mai-chan!
 You okay?"